-Fifteen species were collected during this study: Aplastodiscus arildae (Cruz & Peixoto, 1987); A. flumineus (Cruz & Peixoto, 1985); Bokermannohyla carvalhoi (Peixoto, 1981); B. circumdata (Cope, 1871); Fritziana fissilis (Miranda-Ribeiro, 1920); F. goeldii (Boulenger, 1895); F. ohausi (Wandolleck, 1907); Fritziana sp. nov.; Gastrotheca ernestoi Miranda-Ribeiro, 1920; Ischnocnema parva (Girard, 1853); Ischnocnema aff. guentheri; I. holti (Cochran, 1948); Proceratophrys appendiculata (Günther, 1873); Rhinella icterica (Spix, 1824); Zachaenus parvulus (Girard, 1853).

-The thirteen additional species were found in Zoological collections: Aplastodiscus musicus (Lutz, 1949); Brachycephalus ephippium (Spix, 1824); Cycloramphus eleutherodactylus (Miranda-Ribeiro, 1920); C. stejnegeri (Noble, 1924); C. organensis Weber, Verdade, Salles, Fouquet, & Carvalho-e-Silva, 2011; Dendrophryniscus cf. brevipollicatus Jiménez de la Espada, 1870; D. organensis Carvalho-e-Silva, Mongin, Izecksohn & Carvalho-e-Silva, 2010; Hylodes charadranaetes Heyer & Cocroft, 1986; Ischnocnema gualteri (Lutz, 1974); I. cf. nasuta (Lutz, 1925); Phasmahyla guttata (Lutz, 1924); Scinax albicans (Bokermann, 1967); S. obtriangulatus (Lutz, 1973).

-According to the Red List of the International Union for Conservation of Nature and Natural Resources (IUCN 2014), Aplastodiscus musicus, A. flumineus; Cycloramphus stejnegeri, C. eleutherodactylus, Gastrotheca ernestoi, Hylodes charadranaetes and Ischnocnema holti present Deficient Data; Bokermannohyla carvalhoi, B. circumdata, I. gualteri, I. cf. nasuta, I. parva, Phasmahyla guttata, Proceratophrys appendiculata, Scinax albicans, S. obtriangulatus and Zachaenus parvulus are classified as Least Concern, although their populations are considered in decline; and Aplastodiscus arildae, Brachycephalus ephippium, Dendrophryniscus cf. brevipollicatus, Fritziana fissilis, F. goeldii, F. ohausi, I. aff. guentheri and Rhinella icterica are classified as Least Concern with stable populations.

-Although populations of Bokermannohyla carvalhoi, B. circumdata, Iparva, Proceratophrys appendiculata, Scinax albicans and Zachaenus parvulus are classified as declining, they were found in abundance at PARNASO showing the importance of this park for the conservation of species the Atlantic forest and highlighting the need of a review of their status on IUCN.

-Cycloramphus organensis is endemic to the high-elevation areas of (Weber et al. 2011).
-In addition, a new species, Fritziana sp. nov., is being described from the high-elevation areas (Folly et al. in prep.).
-Gastrotheca ernestoi and Ischnocnema holti are probably restricted to high-elevations areas in , despite not being endemic of the Serra dos Órgãos (Costa et al. 2008; Siqueira et al. 2011).
-Proceratophrys appendiculata is present across a large altitudinal gradient in Serra dos Órgãos, also occurring at mid- and low elevations.
+Cycloramphus organensis is endemic to the high-elevation areas of PARNASO (Weber et al. 2011).
+In addition, a new species, Fritziana sp. nov., is being described from the high-elevation areas of the park (Folly et al. in prep.) and may be restricted to such habitat.
+Gastrotheca ernestoi and Ischnocnema holti are also probably restricted to high-elevations areas in PARNASO, despite not being endemic of the Serra dos Órgãos region (Costa et al. 2008; Izecksohn & Carvalho-e-Silva 2008; Siqueira et al. 2011).

-The highest species richness observed 1,200 m – 1,m with species of which to altitudinal range.
-Between 1,– 1,m we observed species of which none .
-1,m we observed species of which to that elevation (Fig. 4).
-Species richness decreased with elevation above 1,m.a.s.l.
+The highest species richness was observed at 1,200 m – 1,500 m with 26 species, of which 13 were exclusive to that altitudinal range.
+Between 1,501 – 1,900 m we observed 14 species, of which none were exclusive.
+Up 1,900 m we observed seven species of which one were exclusive to that elevation (Fig. 4).
+Species richness decreased with elevation above 1,500 m.a.s.l.
 This pattern, known as a “diversity bulge” has been described by Grytnes & Vetaas (2002).
-Beyond this elevation, the difficulty of accessing higher elevation sites may affect sampling, and thus contributing to the difference in species richness found range, richness inversely proportional to the altitude Figure 4.

-Figure 4. and number of endemic species at in
+The species richness found was inversely proportional to the altitude increase.
+This result may be due to the kind of vegetation found in the lower altitude (montane forest).
+Tree canopy would not only provide shelter to different species of treefrogs but also help keeping the leaf-litter layer humid and deep along the forest floor, where the anuran fauna is abundant (Rocha et al. 2004).
+On the other hand, the difficulty in accessing higher elavation sites, such as Campos de Altitudes, and the little knowledge about the fauna found in this ecosystem, may have influenced the sample size, showing the necessecity of continue to do field work in these high-elevation areas.

-We six endemic species previously reported from the high-elevation (1,200 – 2,250 m) areas of Serra dos Órgãos Mountains (Cruz & Feio 2007): Aplastodiscus flumineus, A. musicus, Bokermannohyla carvalhoi, Cycloramphus stejnegeri, Hylodes charadranaetes and Ischnocnema gualteri.Siqueira et al. 2011): Aplastodiscus arildae, Bokermannohyla carvalhoi, B. circumdata, Dendrophryniscus cf. brevipollicatus, Fritziana fissilis, Gastrotheca ernestoi, Hylodes charadranaetes, Ischnocnema aff. guentheri, I. holti, I. parva, Rhinella icterica, Scinax albicans, S. obtriangulatus and Zachaenus parvulus.
+We recorded six endemic species previously reported from the high-elevation (1,200 – 2,250 m) areas of Serra dos Órgãos Mountains (Cruz & Feio 2007): Aplastodiscus flumineus, A. musicus, Bokermannohyla carvalhoi, Cycloramphus stejnegeri, Hylodes charadranaetes and Ischnocnema gualteri.
+We also sampled 14 species that have been reported for occurring in high-elevation areas (1,100 – 1,900 m.a.s.l.) within the Parque Estadual dos Três Picos (PEPT) (Siqueira et al. 2011): Aplastodiscus arildae, Bokermannohyla carvalhoi, B. circumdata, Dendrophryniscus cf. brevipollicatus, Fritziana fissilis, Gastrotheca ernestoi, Hylodes charadranaetes, Ischnocnema aff. guentheri, I. holti, I. parva, Rhinella icterica, Scinax albicans, S. obtriangulatus and Zachaenus parvulus.